 Keeping a pet

-You do not need to get permission for pets you keep within your home like fish and reptiles, mice and hamsters - unless you have lots of them.
+You do not need permission to keep pets like those below, unless you have lots of them:

-We reserve the right to withdraw permission if a pet becomes a nuisance to neighbours, for example, dogs barking or owners not cleaning up behind them.
-If this happens you would need to re-home your pet.
+We reserve the right to withdraw permission if a pet becomes a nuisance to neighbours, for example dogs barking, cockerels crowing or owners not cleaning up behind them.

-You have the right to make improvements to your home, but you may need to seek permission from us first.
+You have the right to make some minor improvements to your home, but you need to seek permission from us first.

 For more information see: Home alterations